OisinThomas/personal_blog/_posts/language-learning-like-tiktok.md

 ---
-title: "Does Language Learning have to be like Tiktok?"
+title: Does Language Learning have to be like Tiktok?
+description: >-
-description:  "You can escape the attention-mining rush and learn faster simply by reading what you like."
+  You can escape the attention-mining rush and learn faster simply by reading what you like.
-updatedAt: "2023-11-10"
+updatedAt: '2023-11-10'
-publishedAt: "2023-11-10"
+publishedAt: '2023-11-10'
-author: "Oisín Thomas"
+author: Oisín Thomas
-image: "/profile.png"
+image: /profile.png
-majorTag: "Thoughts"
+majorTag: Thoughts
-subTag: "Language Learning"
+subTag: Language Learning
-language: "en"
+language: en
 tags:
-- Language Learning
+  - language-learning
-- Irish
+  - irish
-- AI
+  - ai
-- Weeve
+  - weeve
-- Duolingo
+  - duolingo
 ---

 Everyone is fighting for your primary resource nowadays, and supposedly that resource is in decline: your attention.
 Have we gotten to the point where to learn a new language, we have to have Subway Surfer playing in the bottom of our view? *I hope not.*